shiyanhui/FileHeader/README.rst

         "syntax_when_not_match": "Text",
         /*
         FileHeader will judge programming language according to file suffix.
         You can add more file suffix here.
 Note: language should be one of that under **Default**.
 If FileHeader don't find the suffix, FileHeader will set language as **syntax_when_not_match** above.
         */
-        "file_suffix_mapping":{
+        "file_suffix_mapping": {
             "as": "ActionScript",
             "scpt": "AppleScript",
             "asp": "ASP",
             "aspx": "ASP",
             "bat": "Batch File",
+            "cmd": "Batch File",
             "c": "C",
             "cs": "C#",
             "cpp": "C++",